 We may also provide your information to regulators and law enforcement agencies where we are legally required to do so and where necessary for the purposes of preventing and detecting fraud or other criminal offences.
 If legally permitted, we will use reasonable efforts to notify you prior to disclosing your information to such parties.

-Royal College of Surgeons of Edinburgh has ensured that all of the third party organisations we share your data with are GDPR compliant and have signed a data processor agreement with us.
+Royal College of Surgeons of Edinburgh has ensured that all of the third party organisations we share your data with are Data Protection Act 2018 compliant and have signed a data processor agreement with us.
 We will never sell your data.

 We take our responsibilities around the safety and security of your data very seriously and are committed to ensuring this.